Benton County Jail expansion sales tax fails

 BENTON COUNTY, Ark.
-(KNWA/FOX24) — The voters of Benton County have spoken and they do not want to see a sales tax increase that would have gone towards expanding the county jail.
+(KNWA/FOX24) — The voters of Benton County have spoken and they do not want to see a sales tax increase that would have gone toward expanding the county jail.

 There were two tax increases on the ballot.